fredrikmork/clean-code-workshop/README.md

 Use your knowledge and the piece of information you have just learned to tidy up the already working code.
 Maybe you found an error within the program?

+Rules for number to roman numerals and vice versa:

+Choose one of the following:
+- a) Identify errors and improve the code [presentation-code](https://github.com/fredrikmork/clean-code-workshop/presentation-code/Program.cs) There is a [proposed-solution](https://github.com/fredrikmork/clean-code-workshop/proposed-solution/Program.cs)
+- b) Build them from scratch in your prefered language.

+Pro tip: use this online compiler [online compiler](https://www.programiz.com/csharp-programming/online-compiler/)

 ## Part 3:
 *Length: 20-30 minutes*
 You can either choose option *a)* or option *b)*.